zarnold/rognar/docs/step-3_dialogue_tree.md

         }
 ```

-Now you can emit your custom event when dialogue reach an issue, emitting the issue result in the event :
+Now you can emit your custom event when dialogue reach an outcome, emitting the outcome result in the event :

 ```javascript